Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 One bad day was noise; two in a row with today qualitatively worse is signal.
 Added retry-with-backoff around the requests.get call in collect.py — wrapped it in a loop that retries up to 3 times on connection errors, with exponential backoff (2s, then 4s) between attempts.
 Two new constants at the top (MAX_ATTEMPTS = 3, BASE_BACKOFF = 2) make the knobs easy to tweak.
 Also narrowed the except clause from bare Exception to requests.exceptions.RequestException so unrelated bugs don't get silently swallowed as retry-eligible.

 This should salvage yesterday's failure mode (sparse transient errors scattered through the run) but won't help with today's (DNS dead for ~800 consecutive calls — retries just make a dead run longer).
 If today's pattern repeats, next step is a circuit breaker that bails the whole run after N consecutive failures.
 Holding off on that until I see whether retries alone change the picture.

+---

+## May 14, 2026

+Run 7 went clean: 0 failures, 4043 offers inserted, ~7 minute runtime.
+Right back to the May 10-11 baseline after two rough days.
+Cumulative dataset now 28,428 rows.
+NULL audit still clean across all key fields, value ranges still sane.

+Couldn't actually test yesterday's retry code though.
+Grepped the log for "retrying in" and "FAILED after" — zero matches.
+Every API call succeeded on first attempt because the network just had a healthy day, so the retry path never got exercised.
+The code is in place and didn't break the run, but it hasn't been stress-tested in the wild yet.
+Next time conditions degrade I'll see retry log lines and be able to judge whether it actually salvages calls or not.

+Worth keeping in mind for tomorrow's run too — if everything keeps going smoothly the retry logic could sit unverified for a while.
+That's fine, but the moment it does fire, the log lines are the signal to watch for.